- 1 Best Dual Flush Toilets – Editors’ Choice

 This model has a square-shaped seat that will be more than amazing in your bathroom.
 It is clean and sleek and will complement the room.

-The toilet seat is durable too, as there is a high-end soft closing seat.
+Moreover, the toilet seat is durable, as there is a high-end soft closing seat.
 The seat hinge is made of stainless steel.
-So, it won’t get damaged easily.
+Therefore, it won’t get damaged easily.

 - Durable toilet seat